maurynickelson/windows-11-stig-remediation-labs/WN11-CC-000020/README.md

 ## Security Risk

-If IPv6 source routing is enabled or not set to highest protection:
+If IPv6 source routing is enabled or not configured to highest protection:

-- Attackers may manipulate packet routing paths
+- Attackers may manipulate routing paths
-- Security monitoring controls may be bypassed
+- Security controls may be bypassed
-- Filtering mechanisms may be evaded
 - Network reconnaissance may be facilitated
-- Lateral movement risk increases
+- Lateral movement opportunities may increase

 Severity: **Medium**

-Disabling IPv6 source routing reduces routing manipulation risks and strengthens network-level defenses.
+Disabling IPv6 source routing reduces routing manipulation risk and strengthens network-layer defenses.

 ---